SaiYenugwar/ECommerce-Product-API/README.md

 # ECommerce Product API
 <img width="350" alt="image" src="https://github.com/user-attachments/assets/3f3602eb-5035-471d-be14-ee4b911aa4d8">

-This repository contains JSON data for various products including clothing, mobile phones, air conditioners, televisions, and more.
+This API provides a collection of products for an e-commerce platform.
+The data includes various categories and sub-categories, each with multiple products.
 The data is structured and ready to be used in different applications for testing, development, or educational purposes.

 Getting Started
 Clone the Repository